giobel/giobel.github.io/_posts/2018-05-21-pythonClass.md

 <img src="/images/class01.PNG" width="900" style="display:block; margin-left: auto; margin-right: auto;">

-To check the openings we will need a list including the opening width and depth, the beam height, the beam start and end point.
+To check the openings we will need a list including the opening width and depth, its centroid, the beam height, the beam start and end point.

 This can be achieved through a nested for loop: